blazarcapital/shopify-test/README.md

 ------------
 To complete this test.
 1. Fork this repository
-2. Create a website based on the supplied desig files in the `design` directory (All images and icons are already in theme or available from Shopify)
+2. Create a website based on the supplied design files in the `design` directory (All images and icons are already in theme or available from Shopify)
 3. Create a pull request to this repository